-Check out the film's opening clip here and watch our trailer.
-Visit the film's website.
-You can watch the full 24 minute film on KRCB Public Television series Natural Heroes (scroll halfway down their page.)
+Check out BEYOND RECOGNITION's opening clip here and watch our trailer.
+You can watch the full 24-minute film on KRCB's National Public Television series Natural Heroes (scroll halfway down their page.)
+We are proud to announce that the film was recently added to the collection of the Berkeley Art Museum/Pacific Film Archive.
+Please see below for information on organizing screenings or purchasing the film.

 After decades struggling to protect her ancestors’ burial places, now engulfed by San Francisco’s sprawl, a Native woman from a non-federally recognized Ohlone tribe and her allies occupy a sacred site to prevent its desecration.
 When this life-altering event fails to stop the development, they vow to follow a new path- to establish the first women-led urban Indigenous land trust.
 BEYOND RECOGNITION explores the quest to preserve one’s culture and homeland in a society bent on erasing them.

-BEYOND RECOGNITION premiered on KRCB in November 2014 for Native American Heritage month; it was rebroadcast there in March 2015 for Women's History Month.
+The film premiered on KRCB in November 2014 for Native American Heritage month; it was rebroadcast there in March 2015 for Women's History Month.
 It is currently airing prime time on public television stations nationally via NETA, First Nations Experience (FNX), and the award-winning series, Natural Heroes.
 The film was awarded Best Short for the 2015 San Francisco Green Film Festival.
 It debuted at Wild & Scenic Film Festival in January 2015, followed by Cinequest Film Festival, Cine Las Americas International Film Festival, Human Rights Film Festival, Native Spirit Film Festival, Red Nation Film Festival, American Indian Film Festival, and DC Independent Film Festival.
-Stay tuned for other screenings and broadcast dates in the coming months.
-Educational and home video dvds of the film are available at Documentary Educational Resources (DER).

 Co-producer: Robyn Bykofsky